 Once T and B cells are activated they can interact with the endothelial system and pass through the barrier to the brain.
 This can then trigger off an immune system response within the CNS, which can be automatically amplified.
 When that happens, one of the key elements is the B cells part can pass through and can actually produce brain reactive antibodies.
 Then what happens is that the antibodies can act as four distinct mechanisms:

 - Block neurotransmitter binding

 - Enhance receptor activity

 - Intracellular interference – can go through a process of apoptosis (programmed cell death)

 Impact of Neuroinflammation on Mitochondria and Oligodendrocytes

 Microglia receive inflammatory signals from the periphery which then reach the brain.
-Activated microglia, in turn, initiate an inflammatory cascade releasing cytokines, chemokines, inflammatory mediators, and reactive nitrogen and oxygen species (RNS and ROS) induces mutual activation of astroglia, thereby amplifying inflammatory signals within the CNS.
+Activated microglia, in turn, initiates an inflammatory cascade releasing cytokines, chemokines, inflammatory mediators, and reactive nitrogen and oxygen species (RNS and ROS) induces mutual activation of astroglia, thereby amplifying inflammatory signals within the CNS.
 Cytokines, induce the enzyme, IDO (indolamine 2,3 dioxygenase), which breaks down Tryptophan, the primary precursor of 5-HT, into quinolinic acid (QUIN), a potent NMDA agonist and stimulator of Glutamate (GLU) release.
-The excessive glutamate is associated with multiple effects such as decreased BDNF expression, excitotoxicity and apoptosis.
+Excessive glutamate is associated with multiple effects such as decreased BDNF expression, excitotoxicity, and apoptosis.
 The oligodendrocytes which play a key role in the formation of myelin are particularly susceptible resulting in demyelination.

 Want to learn more?
 Check out the other articles in the neuroimmunology section of the archives.